raspberrypilearning/flappy-astronaut/worksheet.md

 				sense.set_pixel(x,led,RED)
 	```

-1. You can test out your new function, to make sure a line of LEDs are being switched on.
-Save your file as **flappy.py** and then press **F5** to run it.
-Nothing will happen at first, because you haven't called the function, so just switch over into the Python Shell and type `draw_column()`
+1. To test that the function is working, it needs to be *called*.
+You can temporarily add in a function call to the bottom of your script or you could type `draw_column()` in the IDLE shell, after saving and running your script (`ctrl+s` and `F5`).

 ![column](images/column.jpg)

+<iframe src="https://trinket.io/embed/python/dfd655bfbb" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 ## Moving the columns

 1. Next we want to switch all those LEDs off and decrease the variable `x` by one, then let the loop carry on around.
 Another `for` loop can be easily used to turn off all the LEDs.
+Edit your function, so that it looks like this:

 	```python
 	def draw_column():